Aging Mellow...

 Boxes???

 Alas, yes.
 In a nutshell, those would be any attitudes, beliefs, habits, etc., that somehow hinder our progress and/or lessen our enjoyment of life.
-Such "boxes" may now and then lean in harshly during our autumn (i.e., aging) years.
+Such "boxes" may now and then lean in quite harshly during our autumn (i.e., aging) years.

 For example, the don't-get-old box can sometimes assault midlife and senior folk in verrry tedious ways.
 Another candidate for rotten eggs?
 Procrastination, the do-it-later box, which can deflect us from pursuing things we want or maybe even Really need to do...and that we perhaps also feel guilty about not having dealt with before now.
 (Guess how I know that.)